tobiasfrei/nodejs-rust-binding/README.md

 # nodejs-rust-binding

-Example of a Rust-Nodejs binding and performance test

-> Parse whitespaces in string using Rust and native Javascript.
+> Compare the process time between Javascript and Nodejs with Rust.
+Parse whitespaces in string using Rust with Nodejs and on the other side Javascript only.

 String to parse:
 ```javascript